humanapp/user-interface-base/README.md

 })
 ```

-Direct screens can also keep bitmaps and strings as fields.
-Asset resolvers are
+Screens can also keep bitmaps and strings as fields.
+Asset resolvers are most
-most useful when controls need stable ids instead of direct values.
+useful when reusable controls need stable ids instead of direct values.

 ## A Few Working Rules